 Status: 100 percent of the BCT bus fleet is VAS equipped.
-They provide on-board automatic voice announcements in English, Spanish and Creole.
+All location based announcements are in two languages at a time, either English and Spanish or English and Creole (depending on the demographics of the area).
+The safety messages that are triggered by the bus operator are spoken in all three languages though.

 They announce bus stops, major transfer points and safety advisories.